Rearview Mirrors, 2021

 Boxes, 2024

-Boxes is a visually and sonically immersive film that examines the cultural and architectural significance of kiosks in urban spaces.
-Through a dynamic narrative and soundscape, the film explores the hybrid nature of these structures and their roles in shaping both the physical and social landscapes of the city.
+Boxes examine the cultural and architectural significance of kiosks in urban spaces.
+Through a dynamic narrative explore the hybrid nature of these structures and their roles in shaping both the physical and social landscapes of Accra Ghana.

 This series explores the spiritual and cultural significance of twins in diaspora societies, focusing on the tension between their interconnectedness and individuality.
 Using techniques like double exposure and mirror reflections, the work blurs the boundaries between the twins while also highlighting their distinct identities.
 It invites viewers to reflect on the complex symbolism of twinship, exploring themes of identity, cultural reverence, and spiritual meaning.